 The members spent most of the Dec.
 6 morning session, which was open to the public, discussing what they have heard from its “church engagement process” thus far.
 The group developed an “engagement kit,” which was posted on its website in mid-October.
-It is downloadable in English or Spanish as a PDF or PowerPoint here and includes overviews, guidelines for engagement, facilitator’s notes, charts and other material.

 The kit is meant for use at any local, diocesan, or churchwide gathering and anyone can lead the discussions it prompts and report the results to the task force.
 There is also an opportunity for online engagement, which is a series of four questions.

 The kit is meant to help the task force hear from Episcopalians about “the memories, hopes and dreams” that they have for the church, according to the group’s website.
 The deadline for submitting information is March 14.

 Nearly 190 groups and individuals have responded to the four online questions, sometimes with lengthy comments.
 All of those comments are posted just below the explanation of the engagement kit at the link above.
 More responses have come to the task force via other methods, putting the total number of responses somewhere between 260 and 280, according to the Ven.
 Robert Franken, who along with the Rev. Leng Lim, led the task force through a lengthy multi-part discussion of the responses received thus far.

 The task force needs more input, Franken said, because the response to date “gives us a picture but it doesn’t yet give us the whole picture, and we want to make sure that the picture we’re getting is the right picture.”

 Few of the task force members have answered the four online questions, according to a show of hands.
 And not all who have facilitated groups who used the engagement kit have supplied the results to the task force, Franken said.

 “Where’s the data, folks?”
 Franken asked his colleagues.